civol/HDLRuby/README.md

 ```

-### Time behaviors and time statements
+### Time Processs and Time Statements

-<a name="time_beh"></a>
+Like other HDLs, HDLRuby provides specific statements to model the passage of time.
+These statements are not synthesizable and are intended for simulation only, such as modeling a hardware component’s environment.

-Like the other HDL, HDLRuby provides specific statements that model the advance of time.
-These statements are not synthesizable and are used for simulating the environment of a hardware component.
-For the sake of clarity, such statements are only allowed in explicitly non-synthesizable behavior declared using the `timed` keyword as follows.
+To improve clarity and avoid confusion, time-based statements are only allowed in explicitly non-synthesizable processes declared using the `timed` keyword:

 ```ruby
 timed do